-A private Tokyo tour for seniors and elderly travelers built around 6,000 steps, not 15,000.
-Cultural richness without the marathon—routes planned around energy and rest, not ambition.
+A private Tokyo day tour for seniors — not a multi-day Japan package — built around 6,000 steps, not 15,000.
+Cultural depth without the marathon.
+Your guide, your pace, your energy curve.

 Why Choose This Experience

-Three neighborhoods with meaningful time at each, not four neighborhoods rushed—same cultural depth with half the walking
+Three neighborhoods with meaningful time at each, not four neighborhoods rushed.
+Every itinerary reviewed against step count before we offer it.

-45 minutes at market cafes, 30 minutes at park benches, extended tea house time—rest woven into the route before you need to ask
+45 minutes at market cafes, 30 minutes at park benches, 45 minutes at tea houses — rest woven into the itinerary before you need to ask for it

 "Our first day in Tokyo and what a perfect way to get started!
 He helped us understand the subway system, took us through markets, and kept us laughing."